 "I contacted MDS UK as I needed to know more about my condition"

-I was diagnosed with Mylodysplastic Syndrome back in September 2013 after suffering with fatigue and tiredness.
+I was diagnosed with Myelodysplastic Syndrome back in September 2013 after suffering with fatigue and tiredness.

 All this had to come to an end as I hadn't got the energy to do it.
-Within 6 months of my diagnosis I contacted Sophie Wintrich at MDS UK support group as I needed to know more about my condition.
+Within 6 months of my diagnosis I contacted Sophie Wintrich at the MDS UK Patient Support Group as I needed to know more about my condition.

-UK Patient Support Group were so supportive.
+The MDS UK Patient Support Group were so supportive.
 Luckily for me my MDS was stable: I just had to adjust to a slower lifestyle.
-Within MDS UK' site I read stories of patients far far worse than myself and I also discovered Anthony Nolan's Charity.
+Within MDS UK's site I read stories of patients far far worse off than myself and I also discovered Anthony Nolan's Charity.
 I read inspirational stories on there about the work Anthony Nolan does and the patients it helps.